 A lumbosacral sprain is a ligament injury in the lumbar or sacral areas (lower back).
 A sprain usually occurs after a forceful or rapid movement which overstretches and maybe tears a ligament.

-Symptoms of a Lumbosacral sprain may be similar to many low back injuries with pain in the lower back which is often located to one side of the spine.
-There will be a pain when bending and twisting, muscle spasm and stiffness in the back.
+Symptoms of a Lumbosacral sprain may be similar to many low back injuries with pain in the lower back which is often located on one side of the spine.
+There will be pain when bending and twisting, muscle spasms and stiffness in the back.
 The area may be tender to touch over the area of injury and there may be some swelling.

 Lumbosacral sprains are ligament injuries caused by overstretching a ligament and possibly tearing it.
 This usually occurs due to a sudden forceful or rapid movement, especially twisting or side bending.